We research how to design for user experience, and how user experience affects the uptake of new services and technologies.

 Ragnhild Halvorsrud works with service research, customer journeys user experience.
 She has experience in usability, data analysis, system development, multi-user simulators, and computer simulation.

-Ida Maria Haugstveit has her background from psychology.
+Ansattinfo mangler has her background from psychology.
 Areas of research interest include emergency management and decision support within complex systems, as well as customer journeys and user experience within the field of service research.

 Asbjørn Følstad has background from psychology.
 He researches users' uptake of new media and how to involve users in design and innovation processes.